iterative/dvc.org/content/docs/user-guide/how-to/add-output-to-stage.md

 add existing files or directories as outputs to a stage without re-executing it again, which can be expensive/time-consuming, but is unnecessary.

-We start with an example `prepare` stage in `dvc.yaml`, which has a single output.
+We start with an example `prepare`, which has a single output.
 To add a missing output `data/validate` to this stage, we can edit `dvc.yaml` like this:

 ```git
  stages: